 - The Water District was first created by the Orange Township Trustees on December 31, 1966.
 Our first water service was installed in 1969. - Robert Marcinko, Oscar Pennington, & Cecil Caldwell were the Township Trustees.
-The original water board Trustees for the Water District were Lindsey L. Lyons, Jr., Carl J. Barnhill, Eldon Gaul, Delmar Baum, and Harold Blackston. - We serve a population of about 14,000 people with just below 600 miles of water line installed to 5600 homes. - 21 water tanks with a total capacity of over 3.1 million gallons. - 6 water wells with an average production of 1,230,000 gallons per day.
-We are currently completing the installation of a 7th well to insure we keep up with demand. - Our Treatment Facility has a maximum capacity 0f 2.4 million gallons per day. - Our treatment process removes C-8 as well as the other "forever chemicals", Iron, Manganese, and some hardness from the water and adds fluoride.
+The original water board Trustees for the Water District were Lindsey L. Lyons, Jr., Carl J. Barnhill, Eldon Gaul, Delmar Baum, and Harold Blackston. - We serve a population of about 14,000 people with just below 600 miles of water line installed to 5600 homes. - 21 water tanks with a total capacity of over 3.1 million gallons. - TPCWD has emergency interconnects with the Village of Racine ((740)949-2296) and Leading Creek Conservancy District ((740)742-2411).
+These connections did not supply the District water in 2022, but are available. - Our Treatment Facility has a maximum capacity 0f 2.4 million gallons per day. - Our treatment process removes C-8 as well as the other "forever chemicals", Iron, Manganese, and some hardness from the water and adds fluoride.
 Chlorine is used to disinfect the water so it is free of bacteria when it reaches the customer. - Our type of treatment requires a Class I Treatment Operator.
 Our District has five Class I Ohio EPA Licensed operators.
 One employee has a Class I Distribution License.
 We also have ten employees certified to protect against backflow. - Our water mains are made from: Ductile Iron, Cement Asbestos, PVC and High Density Poly Ethylene (HDPE). - The Source of your drinking water is from six wells in Long Bottom.
 The Treatment Plant is located on Sand Hill Cemetery Road.
 Across SR 124 from the well field.
 Our water is drawn from the Ohio Valley Aquifer.